-Description: This credit provides a 35 percent tax credit for amounts invested in certain and is now available for qualified investments made in years 2011-2018.
+Description: This credit provides a 35 percent tax credit for amounts invested in certain Georgia headquartered small businesses.
+The credit was modified in 2015 and is now available for qualified investments made in years 2011-2018.
 The aggregate value of credits awarded under this provision cannot exceed \$5 million per year.